|

 of making maple syrup.
 This site provides nice starting points

-and a list of FAQs about maple sugaring and syrup production.
+for learning more about the production and use of maple syrup.
 Another great site to visit is from the University of Vermont.
 It offers a comprehensive collection of resources on the entire maple syrup industry and includes history, science, agriculture, and economic materials.

 Sugar maple (Acer saccharum) is the most common maple species in New York.
 Maples provide the brilliant red autumn leaves, and in spring further stimulate our senses with maple syrup derived from their sap.
 This leaves little wonder why the sugar maple is New York's official state tree and appears in the center of the Canadian flag.